GameBrief · General

 This Black Jacket deck building guide covers the full build system: which suits work together, how card removal actually functions, the buy vs. remove decision at every shop, and the specific combinations that carry runs into Journey 12 and beyond.
 The deck building in Black Jacket is less about collecting powerful cards and more about achieving a small deck where every draw does something.

-TL;DR: The best beginner suit combination is Diamonds plus Hearts plus Spades.
+TL;DR: The best beginner suit combination is Diamonds plus Spades plus Clubs; Hearts looks friendly but is a high-complexity negative-value suit, so leave it until later.
 Card removal is underused by almost every new player; a 12-card focused deck beats a 24-card padded one at every Journey tier.
 For Journey 8+, suit coherence (60-70% primary suit in your deck) is the difference between consistent clears and unpredictable results.

 Black Jacket's deck building works differently from most deckbuilders.
 You pick 3 suits at run start, and those suits define which cards appear as options throughout the run.
 You don't build from scratch; you shape a starting deck toward suit coherence by removing weak cards and adding suit-specific tools.